mcrco/obsidian/Linear Algebra/Determinants.md

 \end{pmatrix}
 $$

-Then, multiplying the diagonal:
+Then, multiplying along the diagonal and by the determinants of any elementary matrices used in converting to row echelon form:

 $$
 \det A = 102
 $$

-This works because
+### Proof